Record Keeping Requirements

 - My child has already started his school year.
 Can we count his attendance from his last school?

-Our attendance record is only for documenting attendance at our school, but you may include a note under the Notes section if you want to include your child's attendance at his former school as part of the 180 day requirement.
+You're welcome to include a note on your child's attendance form if you want to include your child's attendance at his former school as part of the 180 day requirement.

 - Does my child have to wait until the end of the school term before advancing to the next grade level?